 and

 For the AFM model, we apply a rotation of $\pi$ radians about the z-axis prior to performing the series expansion.
 As a result, we obtain the term $+\lambda\hat{S}_i^z\hat{S}_j^z$, in contrast to the term $-\lambda\hat{S}_i^z\hat{S}_j^z$, which is indicative of the FM scenario.
 It is noteworthy that the operator $\hat{H}_1$ commutes with the quadratic Hamiltonian, thereby establishing a conserved quantity for dynamical evolution.
-Consequently, in subsequent analyses, we shall restrict our focus exclusively to the quadratic term, utilizing it as the model representation.
+Consequently, in subsequent analyzes, we shall restrict our focus exclusively to the quadratic term, utilizing it as the model representation.

-The quadratic Hamiltonian can be regarded as analogous to a linear spin-wave expansion and serves as a plausible model in the asymptotic regime at the very low-temperature regime.
+The quadratic Hamiltonian can be regarded as analogous to a linear spin-wave expansion and serves as a plausible model in the asymptotic regime at very low-temperatures.
 Nevertheless, to incorporate higher-order contributions, we introduce a renormalization parameter into the angular expansion by substituting $\hat{\varphi}$ with $\sqrt{\rho}\hat{\varphi}$.
 The inclusion of a renormalization parameter to adjust the square root expansion of $\hat{S}^z$ can be conceptually considered; however, it is not a viable approach.
-The intrinsic oscillatory characteristics of the angular operator are crucial for allowing the implementation of the angle renormalization.
-Additionally, the determination of the parameter $\rho$ constitutes a principal objective of the QSCHA, which will be elaborated in the next section.
+The intrinsic oscillatory characteristics of the angular operator are crucial for facilitating the implementation of angle renormalization.
+Additionally, the determination of the parameter $\rho$ constitutes a principal objective of the QSCHA, which will be elaborated upon in the next section.
 Performing the Fourier transform, we obtain the harmonic Hamiltonian expressed as

 where the coefficients are defined as $h_q^\varphi=2zJ\tilde{S}^2\rho(1-\gamma_q)$ and $h_q^z=2zJ(1\pm\lambda\gamma_q)$.
 The structure factor $\gamma_q=z^{-1}\sum_\eta e^{i\bm{q}\cdot\bm{\eta}}$ is determined by the $z$ nearest-neighbor spins located at $\bm{\eta}$ positions.